KyleKlus/solitude-obsidian-theme/README.md

 ## Description

-This is a dark theme with a slight greenish tint, which uses your chosen accent color.
-It is highly configurable via the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin and has some nice extra features.
+This is a modern looking theme, which respects the chosen accent color.
+It is somewhat configurable via the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin and has some nice extra features.

 ## Extra Features

-- Custom workspace background
 - Colored "A, B, C, D" - checkboxes (Useful for prioritizing tasks)
-- Custom background settings
+- Custom background color settings
+- Custom workspace background image

+## Roadmap

+### Planed

+- Better buttons
+- Better icons
+- Better animations
+- README improvements
+- More customizations

+### Working on

+- Link improvements

 ## Recommended Plugins